The Rocket Is the Excuse.

 Gets you there

 Behind the wheel from Austin to the Gulf and back.
-The Navigator manages the road so you don't have to timing, traffic, fuel, rest stops.
+The Navigator manages the road so you don't have to concern yourself with timing, traffic, fuel, or rest stops.
 Six hours each way, handled.
 You arrive rested, not road-weary.

 About Us